WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/Oregon/WaterAllocation/ReadME.md

 - Form the output dataframe.
 - Generate empty **watersources.csv** file with controlled vocabulary headers.
 - Assign water soure type based on the dictionary mapping the code 'wr_type' to storage, surface water, and ground water.
-- Assign water source name from 'source' if it exists, or else put source name as 'Unspecified'
+- Assign water source name from 'source' if it exists, or else put source name as 'Unspecified'.
 - Enter default values for fields with constant values or those that do not have values currently.
 - Drop duplicate rows if they exist.
-- Generate WaterSourceNativeID
+- Generate WaterSourceNativeID.
 - Assign water source UUID to each (unique) row.
 - Copy results into **watersources.csv** and export.